Natural Alzheimers Answers Using Stem Cell Therapy

 What These Studies in Stem Cells And Alzheimer’s May Mean For The Future

-When introduced into laboratory mice, the adipose-derived mesenchymal stem cells differentiated into cells very much like neurons and astrocytes (a type of cell found in the central nervous system).
+When introduced into laboratory mice, the mesenchymal stem cells differentiated into cells very much like neurons and astrocytes (a type of cell found in the central nervous system).
 The result was improved blood vessel formation as well as improvement in the linings of blood vessels.
 These improved the overall functions of the brain, including cognitive and motor functions.
-The implications of this for a safe, effective alz cellular repair have excited and encouraged researchers.
+The implications of this for a safe, effective alzheimer’s cellular repair have excited and encouraged researchers.

 What do these studies in neural stem cell therapy mean for those who suffer from this debilitating disease?
 It holds great potential to bring fresh, regenerative cells directly to the brain.